Phoenix Nursing Home Understaffing Lawyer

 If you have a loved one currently staying in a nursing home, it’s essential that you ask about the staff to resident ratio.
 Make sure that there is enough staff to care for your loved one, as well as the other residents.
 You can also make sure that your loved one is getting the care they need by asking them how often they see the nurse or caregiving staff, and how long the staff stays with them when they are in their room.
 Be sure to always look for signs of elder abuse, such as bedsores, or side effects from missing doses of their medication.

-Get a Free Consultation from a Phoenix Elder Abuse Lawyer
+Free Consultation from a Phoenix Elder Abuse Lawyer

 Want to know more about elder abuse and what can be done about it?
 Call Breyer Law Offices, P.C. at (602) 267-1280 today, and take one step closer to getting your loved one the proper care they need.
 We are qualified and compassionate nursing home abuse attorneys in Phoenix that know the laws surrounding elder abuse, and understand the leading cause of it.